Maviza101/Spotlight/README.md

 Perform a click on target view

 ### usageId(String)
-Unique id for each spotlight
+Required.
+Unique id for each Spotlight.
+If you create two or more Spotlights that have no usageId, only one of them will be shown, which is the one in the earliest activity.

 ### dismissOnTouch(boolean)
 Dismiss spotlight on touch outside